-Residential property gains are taxed at 18% where income and gains do no exceed the basic rate limit and at 28% once this has been used up.
+Residential property gains are taxed at 18% where income and gains do not exceed the basic rate limit and at 24% once this has been used.

 The chargeable gain must be reported to HMRC online within 60 days of the date of disposal.
-A payment on account of the tax due on the gain must be made within the same time frame.
+A payment on account of the tax due on the gain must be made within the same time limit.
 This is the best estimate at that time of the capital gains tax that will be payable.